russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is The Checklist Manifesto: How to Get Things Right and when was it published?

 The Checklist Manifesto: How to Get Things Right is 224 pages long and was published on December 10, 2009.
-This compact book delivers impactful insights that can be easily applied in various areas of life and work.
+Its combination of research and storytelling makes it a compelling read.

 Who is the author of The Checklist Manifesto: How to Get Things Right?

-The author of The Checklist Manifesto is Atul Gawande, a renowned surgeon, public health researcher, and author.
-His expertise in medicine and commitment to improving healthcare systems adds authoritative weight to the book’s message.
+The author of The Checklist Manifesto is Atul Gawande, a renowned surgeon, writer, and public health researcher.
+Gawande's expertise adds authority to the book, making it a valuable resource for understanding the role of checklists in various industries.